 By Matthew Pascall, Senior Underwriting Manager.

-Temple has been insuring media law cases for many years and is the principal insurer in the ongoing phone hacking litigation.
-Recently, we have been turning our minds to see what new issues might be litigated by our media law clients in the future.
+Temple has been insuring media and communications litigation cases for many years and is the principal insurer in the ongoing phone hacking litigation.
+Recently, starting with Data Protection Act claims, we have been turning our minds to see what new issues might be litigated by our media law clients in the future.

 The clear message we are getting is that data protection claims are likely to become a much more prominent feature of the media litigation landscape.
 Claims under the DPA are routinely allied to common law claims for misuse of private information, libel and breach of confidence but some see the potential for growth in stand-alone DPA claims.

 But how does one value a DPA claim?
 What are the courts saying about damages?

 In TLT & Others v Secretary of State for the Home Department EWCA Civ 2217 4 WLR 101 the Home Office had accidently released the names and personal details of a number of individuals who had applied for asylum on a spreadsheet that could be accessed via the Home Office’s website.
 In the case of these particular appellants, the names of parents were shown on the spreadsheet but not the names of their children.

 The Home Office argued on appeal that, with respect to the children, because their names had not been shown, there had been no misuse of their private information, and, for the same reason, there had been no breach of the DPA because the spreadsheet had not contained any personal data.
 The Court of Appeal was satisfied that the trial judge had been right to find that the personal data and their private information had been misused because one could readily identify the children because of the presence of their parents’ details on the spreadsheet.